bashtools/mokctl/README.md

 If you follow the instructions in this repository you will end up building your own [Kind](https://kind.sigs.k8s.io/).
 I'm pretty sure it won't be easy though - there's so much that can go wrong!

-To get the most out of the "labs", and I use that term loosely, you should have a good overall understanding of kubernetes.
+To get the most out of the "labs", and I use that term loosely, you should have some theoretical understanding of kubernetes.
 Some good resources are:

 * [Certified Kubernetes Administrator (CKA) with Practice Exam Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/)
 * [Kubernetes in Action by Marko Luksa](https://www.goodreads.com/book/show/34013922-kubernetes-in-action)